svmiller/codename/README.md

-include “any” (which is default and incorporates a battery of adjectives and nouns), “gods” (in which the object is the name of a deity or saint from some religion), “ubuntu” (in which the code name is alliterative but the object is always an animal), and “wu-tang” (in which the code name is derived from the classic Wu-Tang Name Generator). `codename()` also features the ability to use reproducible seeds, including character seeds, for maximum transparency and reproducibility.
+include “any” (which is default and incorporates a battery of adjectives and nouns), “gods” (in which the object is the name of a deity or saint from some religion), “ubuntu” (in which the code name is alliterative but the object is always an animal), ‘nicka’ (in which code names are partly derived from conventions spelled out by the old U.S. NICKA system) and “wu-tang” (in which the code name is derived from the classic Wu-Tang Name Generator). `codename()` also features the ability to use reproducible seeds, including character seeds, for maximum transparency and reproducibility.

 # Installation

-You will ideally soon be able to install this on CRAN, as follows:
+You can install this on CRAN.

 ``` r
 install.packages("codename")
 ```

-Until then, you can install the development version of this package through the `devtools` package.
+You can also install the development version of this package through the `{devtools}` package.

 ``` r
 devtools::install_github("svmiller/codename")